 Jon W. Adams, Director of Architectural & Heritage Services ::::

-Jon W. Adams is Director of Architectural & Heritage Services at DJS Associates and can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+For additional information on FAA Part 107 contact Jon W. Adams, Director of Architectural and Heritage Services with DJS Associates, at experts@forensicDJS.com or by phone at

 215-659-2010, ext.
 19.